McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 ---

 ### entity_cutout
-Items in the inventory, head (e.g. of armor stands), hand, item frame, etc, that place blocks.
-Flat textures are covered by this if they place a block when used (e.g. redstone) ?
-Doesn’t seem to work with shulker boxes.
-Also targets chests in minecarts.
-Also the fire used by burning entities.
+Block items in the inventory or hand/head of an entity, as well as chests in minecarts.
+Does not include Shulker boxes (see [entity_cutout_no_cull](#entity_cutout_no_cull)).
+Also used for the fire overlay on burning entities.

 <img src="https://github.com/McTsts/shaders/blob/main/images/rendertype_entity_cutout.png" width=300>